gardehal/python-playlist/README.md

 - All commands can be seen by entering the command "-help".
 - Sources currently supported for fetch: YouTube (channels)
 - All data is stored locally in human readable JSON files in the path specified in the .env setting LOCAL_STORAGE_PATH.
-This defaults to "data", in the same folder as the rest of the program.
+This defaults to "C:/python/playlists", in the same folder as the rest of the program.
 To edit data, it's easier to change these text files directly, as long as you adhere to the JSON format.

 ## Examples